meshery/meshery/docs/pages/guides/tutorials/hello-kubernetes-with-dapr.md

         - containerPort: 3000
         imagePullPolicy: Always
 ```
-`dapr.io/enabled: true` - this tells the Dapr control plane to inject a sidecar into this deployment.

-`dapr.io/app-id: nodeapp` - this assigns a unique id or name to the Dapr application, so it can be sent messages to and communicated with by other Dapr apps.

-`dapr.io/enable-api-logging: "true"` - this is added to node.yaml file by default to see the API logs.

-1. Import the [nodeapp] file (https://github.com/dapr/quickstarts/blob/master/tutorials/hello-kubernetes/deploy/node.yaml) into the Meshery.
+1. Import the [nodeapp](https://github.com/dapr/quickstarts/blob/master/tutorials/hello-kubernetes/deploy/node.yaml) into the Meshery.
 ![](./screenshots/dl8.png)

-2. `Drag and drop` the nodeapp design to `Hello kubernetes-main`, so that merging designs happen properly.
+2. `Drag and drop` the nodeapp design to `Hello kubernetes`, so that merging designs happen properly.
 ![](./screenshots/dl9.png)

 3. Click on `Merge` to merge the designs.